LoganLieou/gapped/README.md

 *Any farmers in the chat*

-Gapped is for farming commits, t
+Gapped is for farming commits,